Learn more about the CNA life and get details about how to enroll in NextStep’s training-to-placement CNA program.

-In February 2021, NextStep received approval from the Washington Department of Health to launch its innovative Nursing Assistant training-to-placement program in Washington state.
+In February 2021, NextStep received approval from the Washington Department of Health to launch its innovative CNA training-to-placement program in Washington state.
 NextStep's blended-learning program provides a rewarding CNA career opportunity to displaced workers who have been left behind by traditional training models and meets long-term care providers' critical staffing needs.

 We partnered with over 70 respected long-term care providers in the United States.